chem-william/calc_current/README.md

 # calc_current
 Calculates the Landauer transmission and current density for a given molecule in a junction.
 The electrodes are assumed to be two dihydrogens.

+It uses a Rust script to calculate the gradient.
+The source code can be grabbed [here](https://github.com/chem-william/gradient04)

 ## How do I use this?
 First, a junction has to be generated using `junction.py`.
 The following assumes you're running the calculation on a system that uses [SLURM](https://slurm.schedmd.com/documentation.html).